 Spain VAT Refund

 If you reside in a non-European Union (EU) country, Canary Islands, Ceuta or Melilla, you are entitled to have your VAT (Value Added Tax) refunded to you when you leave the EU.
 El Corte Inglés has an in-house department that handles the VAT refunds if the goods purchased in their department stores exceed €90.15.

 After you’ve paid for your shopping, go to their VAT Refund desk to get your refund documentation processed.
 You will be provided with a piece of paperwork showing the total of your shopping and the VAT amount.
 This piece of paper must be stamped by Customs on your exiting the EU, and then mailed back to El Corte Inglés.
 They even provide you with a store self-addressed envelope so that it gets back to the right department.

 We were in the El Corte Inglés store in the mid-afternoon and there were a number of people waiting in the queue.
 It was quite a wait before we got our document processed.
 As Athens was our last point of exit from the EU from we had our document stamped there.
 Within three weeks of sending the stamped document back to El Corte Inglés, I had the VAT refund credited to my credit card account.
 The general Spain VAT rate is 18%, although not everything is charged at this rate.
 El Corte Inglés deducts a €7 service fee but this is well worth it as the system works.

-With the 10% Welcome Discount and the 18% VAT Refund, I saved quite a bit on my shopping at El Corte Inglés.Enjoy this post?
-Leave a comment below and add to the discussion.
-Thanks!
+With the 10% Welcome Discount and the 18% VAT Refund, I saved quite a bit on my shopping at El Corte Inglés.So, what is your thought on this?
+Let me know!